The Normandy D-Day Tour from Paris

 More About Us and Our Normandy Tours from Paris

-We’ve been offering guided Normandy tours from Paris since 2002.
+We’ve been offering guided day trips from Paris since 2002.
 Every year, we have the privilege of connecting families to a loved one’s story, bringing history buffs to the very sites they’ve read about, and helping all our guests fully appreciate the tremendous sacrifice of D-Day and the invasion of Normandy.

 We look forward to welcoming you on the ground in Normandy.